seem8/zzzver/README.md

 # zzzver
 Dumb version control script.
 For those who don't need it,
-but wants to have snapshot archives.
+but wants to have snapshot archives and checksums.

 Dependencies are: bash, diff, gzip and md5sum.